 Each chair I work on is meticulously chosen and lovely refurbished.
 I spend hours hunting through secondhand stores and online furniture postings to find pieces with potential.
-When I find a piece I haul it home and strip it down.
+When I find a piece I love I haul it home and strip it down.
 I am always careful to preserve as much of the original foam and webbing as possible.
-My goal is to bring my vision for the piece alive while being respectful of the environment.
+My goal is to bring my vision alive while respecting the environment keeping waste to a minimum.

 Once the staples and old material have been removed (a tedious process!)
-I select the fabric, trim and corresponding paint and other art mediums that I’ll use for re-upholstering.
-For this collection I created different coloured hand painted mosaic patterned fabrics which I used to re-upholster sections of each lounge.
+I select the fabric, trim, corresponding paint and other art mediums that I’ll use for re-upholstering.
+For this collection I created different coloured hand painted mosaic patterned fabrics.
+I used the fabrics to re-upholster sections of each lounge.

-I finished each piece with my signature corset and created a series of corresponding 12"x12" paintings for each colour grouping.
+I finished each piece in this collection with my signature corset and created a series of corresponding 12"x12" collaged acrylic and paper paintings for each colour grouping.